PrimalHQ/primal-web-app/README.md

 - `npm install` (to install dependencies)
 - `npm run dev` (to stand a local instance)

+The caching service and the upload server urls can be configured with the following two environment variables which could be passed in via command line or read from the `.env` file:
+- `PRIMAL_CACHE_URL` (caching service websocket url)
+- `PRIMAL_UPLOAD_URL` (upload server websocket url)

 ### Development

 This code is still very much a work-in-progress.
 Expect major changes of the structure and logic to be happening somewhat frequently.